Joe Vitale (ice hockey): Arizona Coyotes

 As a free agent, Vitale joined his second NHL team, signing a three-year contract with the Arizona Coyotes on July 1, 2014.
 In his second year with the Coyotes, Vitale began the 2015–16 NHL season.
-On October 17, 2015, Vitale was injured in his first game of the year against Boston Bruins.
+On October 17, 2015, Vitale was injured in his first game of the year against the Boston Bruins.
 In a fight against Kevan Miller, Vitale suffered a fractured orbital bone and was expected to miss 4–6 weeks.
 Suffering lingering concussion issues as a result of the fight, Vitale was unable to make progress and on February 11, 2016, he was ruled out for the remainder of the 2015–16 season.

 Detroit Red Wings

-On June 24, 2016, the Coyotes traded Vitale, the 20th overall pick, and the 53rd overall pick in the 2016 NHL Entry Draft, to the Detroit Red Wings in exchange for Pavel Datsyuk's $7.5 million cap hit and the 16th overall pick.
+On June 24, 2016, the Coyotes traded Vitale, the 20th overall pick, and the 53rd overall pick in the 2016 NHL entry draft, to the Detroit Red Wings in exchange for Pavel Datsyuk's $7.5 million cap hit and the 16th overall pick.
 Due to a concussion that sidelined Vitale for all but one game of the previous season, he sat out the entirety of the 2016–17 season and, with his contract expiring that year, he never played a game for the Red Wings.
 Vitale retired in July 2017 due to his career-ending concussion.